TestWeaver: Execution-aware, Feedback-driven Regression Testing Generation with Large Language Models: Test Generation Workflow

 \subsection{Overview}

-The {\tool} pipeline for automated test generation begins by producing an initial seed test suite and identifies all lines that remain uncovered.
-These uncovered lines then drive the slice‐guided test generation step: for each target line, a backward slice is computed to isolate the minimal fragment of source code that directly influences its execution.
-That fragment—together with the target line itself—is presented to a large language model, whose attention is thus focused solely on the relevant control and data dependencies when generating a new test case.
-When a generated candidate still fails to cover its target line, the pipeline invokes the execution‐inlining test regeneration step.
-A heuristic retrieval method selects from the existing suite the test case whose execution trace passes through the nearest conditional statement of the target line but thereafter diverges along a different path.
-The program slice of that "closest" test case is then instrumented with inline annotations of runtime values observed under that test case, providing the language model with concrete execution data contexts.
-These enriched slices are iteratively presented to the language model until the target line is covered or a fixed iteration budget is reached.
-Any successful test is added to the test suite, and its coverage is subsequently used to support addressing the remaining uncovered lines.
+Our pipeline (Figure~\ref{fig:overview}) for automated test generation begins by producing an initial seed test suite, {{which can be generated by any initial corpus test generation algorithm~\cite{herrera2021seed,pailoor2018moonshine}.
+In our experiment, we leverage LLM to generate $N$ initial test cases.}} Then, all the lines that remain uncovered are identified.
+These uncovered lines then drive the slice‐guided test generation step: for each target line, a backward slice (Section~\ref{sec:program-slicing}) is computed to isolate the minimal fragment of source code that influences its execution.
+That fragment—together with the target line itself—is presented to a LLM, whose attention is thus focused solely on the relevant control and data dependencies when generating a new test case. {{ Specifically, when the generated candidates still fail to cover the target line after a predefined number of attempts, our tool invokes the execution‐inlining test regeneration step.
+A heuristic retrieval method selects from the existing suite the ``closest'' test case (Section~\ref{subsubsec:retrieve}) whose execution trace passes through the nearest conditional statement of the target line but thereafter diverges along a different path.
+The backward slice of that ``closest'' test case is then instrumented with the inline annotations of runtime values observed under that test case, providing the LLM with concrete execution contexts.
+These enriched slices are iteratively presented to the LLM until the target line is covered or a predefined number of iterations is reached.
+Any successful test is added to the test suite, and its coverage is subsequently used to address the remaining uncovered lines. }}